MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -DisableAutoExclusions
 Indicates whether to disable the Automatic Exclusions feature for the server.
-If you specify a value of $False or do not specify a value, Windows Defender enables the Automatic Exclusions feature for the server.
+If you specify a value of $False or don’t specify a value, Windows Defender enables the Automatic Exclusions feature for the server.

 ```yaml
 Type: Boolean